Winter is coming....

 Overview: Bad ass defender of the resource with a profound sense of gratitude for the extraordinary amount of time spent on the water.
 Rich in life experience, but probably not fiscally.

 Angling Skill: Master of every discipline.
 Personal fishing becomes secondary to protection of the resource, conservation efforts, and wanting other anglers to experience extraordinary moments.

 Relationship status: toss up.
 Single master guides this age with a well behaved dog are a hot commodity for some singles, revolting to others.

 Overview: Few guides ever attain this stage.
 After finding enlightenment after so many days on the water, the Master now guides his favorite clients as much for pleasure as he does out of financial necessity, and to simply just be on the water.

 Relationship status: Either with the perfect person and dog, or single with the perfect dog and totally content anyway, due to living a life on the water and not having to ever have to work for the Dark Side.

 Angling skills have transcended comprehension by all but other Grand Masters.
 Then finally..

 “Soon will I rest, yes, forever sleep.
 Earned it I have.
 Twilight is upon me, soon night must fall.” – Yoda

-Epilogue: Most seasoned anglers have all heard of what the progressive stages of a becoming a master angler are.
+Epilogue: Most seasoned anglers have all heard of what the progressive stages of what becoming a master angler are.
 When one starts flyfishing or guiding, at first you just want to catch a fish.
 Then they want to catch a lot of fish, then a really big fish.
-Some never move on from some of these stages, and that is totally ok.
-A beginner guide and anglers can have as much fun, perhaps even more than a Jedi when they go fishing.
+Then you wanna get em in more challenging ways.
+Some never move on from some of these earlier stages, and that is totally ok.
+A beginner guide or angler can have just as much fun, perhaps even more fun than a Jedi when they go fishing.
 Just do it in a way that has the utmost respect for the environment, other anglers, and most importantly, the fish.